Calibration and Uncertainty for multiRater Volume Assessment in multiorgan Segmentation (CURVAS) challenge results: Discussion

 \subsection{Clinical applications}

 Understanding and analyzing variability is essential in medical imaging, where discrepancies in expert annotations or algorithmic outputs can significantly impact diagnosis and patient care.
 Acknowledging this uncertainty and incorporating multiple perspectives enhances both the accuracy and reliability of clinical decisions.
 Several clinical applications could benefit from the integration of variability studies, particularly in areas such as radiology, oncology, and pathology.
-For instance, in radiology, variability studies could help refine tumor segmentation techniques, allowing for more accurate measurements of tumor size and location, which are critical for treatment planning and monitoring.
-In oncology, understanding variability in imaging data could improve the assessment of treatment response, as different radiologists or automated systems may interpret changes in tumor morphology differently.
+For instance, in oncology, understanding variability in imaging data could improve the assessment of treatment response, as different radiologists or automated systems may interpret changes in tumor morphology differently.
+In radiology, variability studies could help refine tumor segmentation techniques, allowing for more accurate measurements of tumor size and location, which are critical for treatment planning and monitoring.
+For example, when radiologists assess vascular invasion in the pancreas—a critical factor for determining tumor resectability—the evaluation heavily relies on clearly defining the tumor’s boundaries.
+However, these boundaries often vary between experts due to image ambiguity and low contrast.
+A calibrated model could flag regions with high uncertainty, such as the tumor margins near vessels, and explicitly alert the clinician.
+This would allow radiologists to consider not only the model's prediction but also the reliability of that prediction, enabling more nuanced interpretations.
+Ultimately, integrating such uncertainty-aware visual cues into diagnostic workflows could improve both trust in AI systems and decision quality in borderline or ambiguous cases.
 By quantifying these variations, clinicians could better account for uncertainties when making decisions about patient management.
 In pathology, variability studies could be applied to the classification of tissue samples, ensuring that multiple experts or algorithms arrive at consistent results, reducing the risk of misclassification in diagnosing diseases such as cancer.
 Furthermore, integrating variability analysis into clinical decision support systems could enhance personalized medicine, helping tailor treatment strategies based on the degree of uncertainty in individual cases.
-Ultimately, applying these insights to clinical practice would lead to more robust, transparent, and reliable diagnostic processes, providing clinicians with the information needed to make better-informed, patient-centered decisions.
+In the end, applying these insights to clinical practice would lead to more robust, transparent, and reliable diagnostic processes, providing clinicians with the information needed to make better-informed, patient-centered decisions.

 Despite the increasing awareness of this issue, there remains a gap in applying these insights to real-world clinical settings.
 There is a clear need to develop practical methods for leveraging variability information in ways that enhance the clinical workflow and support clinicians in making more informed decisions.
 Additionally, it is essential that the concept of non-golden standard ground truths becomes more widely accepted within both the technical and medical communities.